 What is the ideal way to store them?

 Storing your weed considers a lot of factors.
 These essentials include humidity, light, temperature, and even oxygen.
-These factors can significantly affect the quality of the buds, especially its flavor, aroma, and, most particularly, its potency.
-In storing weed, the following steps can help you maintain the freshness and quality of your buds
+These factors can significantly affect the quality of the buds, especially their flavor, aroma, and, most notably, their potency.
+In storing weed, the following steps can help you maintain the freshness and quality of your buds.

 Pick an appropriate container

 Using plastic bags or plastic containers can be a bad idea in maintaining a fresh stash.
-As it can let in too much amount of oxygen, the potency of the buds can be affected.
-This is in particular especially for the delicate trichomes that include tiny pistil, which is responsible for producing smell and flavor.
+As it can let in too much oxygen, the buds’ potency can be affected.
+This is primarily for the delicate trichomes that include tiny pistil, responsible for producing smell and flavor.

 Opting to use glass containers or jars will be a perfect idea.
-Glass containers have the ability to limit the oxygen leak.
+Glass containers can limit the oxygen leak.
 In addition, they are very cheap and accessible.
 Many seed banks sell containers that are devised to store weed in more maintained freshness.

 Maintain the humidity

 The appropriate relative humidity that works best for your weed is from 59 to 56 percent.
 Anything lower or higher is a risk.
 Risking the humidity level at an unlikely rate can make the buds very prone to mold proliferation or dryness.
-In order to store the weed as long as possible, adding humidity control packs in the container you just bought can be very helpful.
+To store the weed as long as possible, adding humidity control packs in the container can be very helpful.

 Put it in the desired place

-On the other hand, putting it at a very cold temperature can make it dry.
-With that, refrigerating it is not a good idea.
+On the other hand, putting it at a freezing temperature can make it dry.
+With that, refrigerating is not a good idea.
 The ideal place you can put in your weeds will be inside the cabinet or in a dark place where the temperature is less than 25 degrees Celcius.

-Weed can go bad in a way that its quality is affected.
-There may be various ways that it loses its quality, but proper storage can keep it from being harsh at an early age.
-When it is exposed in too much oxygen or too much light, it can go dry and can eventually be ineffective as the trichome is going to lose.
+Weed can go wrong in a way that its quality is affected.
+There may be various ways to lose its quality, but proper storage can keep it from being harsh at an early age.
+When exposed to too much oxygen or too much light, it can go dry and eventually be ineffective as the trichome will lose.
 Exposing it in a very humid place, on the other hand, can attract molds.
 Both circumstances will be prevented if it is stored in an appropriate area.

 Keeping your weed fresh will give you not only an enjoyable smoking experience but also a quality one.
-The longer that the weed is exposed in an unlikely place can essentially lose its potency, flavor, and aroma.
+The longer the weed is exposed in an unlikely place, it can essentially lose its potency, flavor, and aroma.
 Who doesn’t want to have a great experience?
-Thus, the freshness of the weed is very important; that is why storing it properly is essential.
+Thus, the freshness of the weed is essential; that is why storing it properly is necessary.